NL33/electron-git/z-next.md

 # as of that stage, probably done with MVP for gratitude notes

 # other features
+- tags. could call grat notes = free notes.
+And they are notes that you record to get elevated/feel free/get in a mindset of freedom.
+There could be a tags schema for listing out the tags.
+And then each note would have tags (in the schema, a *tags connotes there would be more than 1).
+My tags would be: gratitude, coincidences, electric ideas.
 - delete notes
 - search notes
 - add some kind of backup system on the computer--in case the database is accidentally deleted (for example, by a flawed update)